tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 ---
-title: TidesDB 1 C API Reference
+title: TidesDB C API Reference
-description: Complete C API reference for TidesDB 1
+description: Complete C API reference for TidesDB
 ---

 ## Overview

-TidesDB 1 uses a simplified API.
+TidesDB uses a simple API.
 All functions return `0` on success and a negative error code on failure.

 ## Include